Invesco ETFs

 Explore our lineup of ETFs and see how they can be cost-effective and tax-efficient for maximizing your investments and building long-term wealth.

-Commodities and pure value equity strategies are historically the most efficient hedge for inflation, based on inflation beta.1 The visual above shows the inflation beta for major indexes representing certain assets classes and investment styles.
-The higher the inflation beta, the better the asset class performed during inflationary periods.
+Commodities and revenue-oriented equity strategies are historically the most efficient inflation hedge, compared to gold and large-cap stocks.1 The higher the inflation beta, the better the asset class performed when inflation was high.

-Inflation Beta is a metric used to evaluate an asset class’ ability to hedge inflation.
-It measures the change in inflation against the return of the asset class over a specific time period (1998 – 2023 in the chart above).
-Inflation Beta is defined as the slope of the regression line between the asset’s yearly returns and year-over-year Consumer Price Index on the last day of each year (Ex: For 2023, use year over year Consumer Price Index on Dec 31, 2023) Source: Invesco and Bloomberg L.P. as of Dec.
-31, 2023.
+Inflation beta is a metric used to evaluate an asset class’ ability to hedge inflation.
+It measures the change in inflation against the return of the asset class over a specific time period (1998 – 2024 in the chart above).
+Inflation beta is defined as the slope of the regression line between the asset’s yearly returns and year-over-year Consumer Price Index on the last day of each year (Example: For 2024, use year over year Consumer Price Index on Dec.
+31, 2024) Source: Invesco and Bloomberg L.P. as of Dec.
+31, 2024.

 Fund | Ticker | Description | Asset class | Learn more |